CooledCoffee/textminer/README.md

 Introduction
 ============
-TextMiner extracts values, lists and dicts from text.
+Textminer extracts values, lists and dicts from text.
-It is mainly used to extract valuable information from web pages but can also be used on other text formats.
+It works on all text formats and is heavily used on html pages.

 The machine way of extracting a piece of text from a web page is by specifying the start index and the end index.
 Giving a piece of html `"<html><body>abc</body></html>"` and the text of interest "abc", we can do: